Unified framework for continuity of sandwiched R\'enyi divergences: Discussion

-\emph{Acknowledgments:} We would like to thank Li Gao for the valuable feedback and fruitful discussions.
-A.B. acknowledges the support of the French National Research Agency in the framework of the ``France 2030” program (ANR-11-LABX-0025-01) for the LabEx PERSYVAL, A.C. and P.G. that of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 470903074 – TRR 352, and T.M. that of the Munich Center for Quantum Sciences and Technology.
+\emph{Acknowledgments:} We thank Li Gao and Marius Lemm for the valuable feedback and fruitful discussions.
+A.B. acknowledges the support of the French National Research Agency in the framework of the ``France 2030” program (ANR-11-LABX-0025-01) for the LabEx PERSYVAL, A.C., P.G.~and T.M.~that of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 470903074 – TRR 352, and T.M. that of the Munich Center for Quantum Sciences and Technology.

+\emph{Conflict of interest:} The authors declare that there are no conflicts of interest regarding the publication of this paper.
+No financial, personal, or professional relationships with other people or organizations have influenced the content or outcomes of this work.
+All affiliations and sources of financial support have been disclosed, and the research was conducted independently and impartially.